CaliStyle/humpback-core-pack/README.md

 This is the component that initiates all the core frontend logic.

 ##Angular Humpack (humpbackSails.io.js)
-Connects to the humpback JS-data provder to make calls to the server.
+Connects to the humpback JS-data provider to make calls to the server.

 ##CMS
 Handles routing information and cacheing of server side templates